openstack-k8s-operators/osp-director-operator/README.md

 -[Git repo config map] This ConfigMap contains the SSH key and URL for the Git repo used to store generated playbooks (below)

-Once you customize the above template/examples for your environment you can create configmaps for both the 'tripleo-deploy-config-custom' and 'tripleo-net-config'(tarballs) ConfigMaps by using these example commands on the files containing each respective configmap type (one directory for each type of configmap):
+Once you customize the above template/examples for your environment you can create configmaps for both the 'tripleo-deploy-config-custom' and 'tripleo-tarball-config'(tarballs) ConfigMaps by using these example commands on the files containing each respective configmap type (one directory for each type of configmap):

 ```bash
 # create the configmap for tripleo-deploy-config-custom